These Answers Are Based On God's Word

 (Question) A couple of days ago my wife told me a story about her sister’s daughter.
 She said her sister’s daughter came down stairs and ask her dad if she could loose her salvation.
 Her dad said, “Are you my daughter?”
 She said yes.
 Does it matter what you do, where you go, who you marry or how bad you become, are you still my daughter?
 She said yes.
 He used the verse no one or anything can separate us from the love of God.
 Would you be so kind as to give me your thoughts on this.

 (Bible Answer) Please NOTE: The story you cited is NOT based on Scripture!
-Christian doctrine and correction are to come from Scripture to be valid (2 Tim.
+Christian beliefs and correction are to come from Scripture to be valid (2 Tim.
 3:16,17).
 If a statement or attempted rebuttal is not backed with Scripture, it is automatically invalidated.
 Hence, the story is meaningless on that point alone, but there is more!
 That same argument you sent and which is common among the grace changers is described below:

 See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the basic principles of this world rather than on Christ.
 (Col 2:8)